 3. They can help you to create better content

 By tracking your social networks you’ll be able to understand what type of content drives the best results.
 You can see whether images, links or videos do better on sites like Facebook or Twitter, and on Instagram, you can find out what type of visual image performs best.

 To figure out what content is performing well, you can use your social media page’s analytics.
 As mentioned above, some social networks like Facebook have built-in analytics that shows what is performing best.
 You can view it in the ‘posts’ section of your insights on Facebook.

 If a brand doesn’t analyse the performance of their ads, you can end up wasting a lot of money really quickly.
 Analytics should be at the forefront of any paid social team.
 Not having this as a priority is detrimental to any client.

 Monitoring these figures enables you to see what campaigns, specifically ads, and targeting, are performing well.
 But, more importantly, you can see if anything is underperforming and adapt accordingly.
 Facebook Ads Manager is great for providing analytics for your paid campaigns.

 As you can see above there are many benefits of using your social media analytics.
 It can help improve your presence in the short term and it also ensures you get more out of the time you spend online.
 For best results make sure you use the right tools to track your analytics and only track metrics that matter most to your brand and business!

 Are you an eCommerce brand looking for help with your social media strategy?
-Get in touch for a free audit!
+Get in touch for an audit!
 Call us on 0161 393 2123 or email firstname.lastname@example.org.
 You can also find us on Facebook, Twitter, LinkedIn and Instagram.